fossi-foundation/wishbone/src/b3/source/03_classic.rst

 A BYTE(N), WORD(N), DWORD(N) and QWORD(N) nomenclature is used to
 define data ordering.
 These terms are defined in :numref:`nomenclature`.
-Figure 3-9 shows the operand locations for input and output data ports.
+Figure :numref:`operands` shows the operand locations for input and output data ports.

 .. _nomenclature:
 .. table:: Data Transfer Nomenclature